 Other if a combination of the above terms applies.
 Outline the specific terms in the free-text box which appears when this option is selected.

-- Do you require Senate Matching?: Select Yes if you have Senate Matching enabled packages and wish to conduct a match.
+Do you require Privacy Preserving Matching?: Select Yes if you have Matching enabled packages and wish to conduct a match.
 Otherwise, select no.

-- Token matching: This option will only appear if you have selected at least two packages that have been configured for Senate Matching (indicated by the 'M' icon).
-If your license allows Senate Matching, tick the check box to include token matching.
+Token matching: This option will only appear if you have selected at least two packages that have been configured for Privacy Preserving Matching (indicated by the 'M' icon).
+If your license allows Matching, tick the check box to include token matching.

 Will you require unmatched rows?
 Unmatched rows will be kept for the selected token databases.
 Please indicate if you would like to view unmatched data in the Workspace.